-- Prisoners and ex-offenders and specifically projects that maintain and develop contact with prisoners’ families and help with the rehabilitation and resettlement of prisoners and/or ex-offenders as well as requests to help prisoners’ families;
+- Prisoners and ex-offenders and specifically projects that maintain and develop contact with prisoners’ families and help with the rehabilitation and resettlement of prisoners and/or ex-offenders after their release.

 The Trustees favour small-scale, locally based initiatives and most grants are only for one year.

 In addition, 60-70 grants of £250-£1,000 per year are made towards Children’s Summer Playschemes.
 Applications are considered in April/May each year, grants are only given to charities whose annual income is under £100,000.

 Deadline: Trustees review grant applications twice a year, usually in February/March and October.
 Please consult the diary page for up-to-date deadlines.